Kelvin Goertzen

 Kelvin Goertzen (born June 12, 1969) is a Canadian politician who served as the 23rd premier of Manitoba from September to November, 2021.
 A member of the Progressive Conservative Party of Manitoba, he is a member of the Legislative Assembly of Manitoba for Steinbach, first elected in the 2003 provincial election, and was re-elected in 2007, 2011, 2016, 2019 and most recently in 2023.
 Goertzen served as interim leader of the PC party, from September 1, 2021 to October 30, 2021.
 He was sworn as premier on September 1, 2021.
 Goertzen was succeeded as premier on the afternoon of November 2, 2021, by Heather Stefanson who won the PC leadership election on October 30.
 Goertzen, upon his swearing-in, selected Rochelle Squires as his deputy premier.
 Goertzen resumed his role as Deputy Premier of Manitoba on November 3, 2021.
 His final posts in the Stefanson Government were Government House Leader, Minister of Justice and Attorney General, and Minister responsible for Manitoba Public Insurance (MPI).
-He currently serves as the Deputy Leader of the PC Party alongside Kathleen Cook.